XCTEQ/iOS-Dev-Ansible/README.md

 Ansible Provisioning of iOS Development & Continuous Integration
 =========

 This role can be used to setup iOS Continuous Integration Service on macOS.
-This role also canbe used for the setting up local development environment for the iOS Developer.
+This role also can be used for the setting up local development environment for the iOS Developer.
 It has all the tools required for the iOS Developers like Xcode, Swift Fastlane, Carthage, Cocoapods and lot's of homebrew packages, however you can have full control to configure your own environment with variables.
 Xcode installation needs pre-downloaded XIP file but installing simulators and command line tools has been automated by this role.
 This role is fully tested for

 * macOS Seirra
 * Xcode 8.0.2